 - You have or can access some tech skills

-- Definitely go for an end-to-end service if you said no to all of the above
+- Definitely go for an end-to-end solution chatbot company if you said no to all of the above

 In both cases, having a look at the overall industry landscape would be helpful to decide who to work with.